 Common difficulties in topical administration - and helpful tips

-- Drop instillation can be tricky ("I can't touch my eyes, Doc", elderly patient with rheumatic hands): consider an ointment alternative or a drop dispenser (handed out by pharmaceutical companies for their individual product: talk to the dispensing chemist).
+- Drop instillation can be tricky ("I can't touch my eyes, Doctor", elderly patient with rheumatic hands): consider an ointment alternative or a drop dispenser (handed out by pharmaceutical companies for their individual product: talk to the dispensing chemist).
 Dispensers are re-usable.

 - Ointment can be messy or awkward and can give rise to contact dermatitis: wipe excess away after application or consider drops.